Haashmi-h/WP_via_bastion_in_AWSCLI/README.md

 [root@ip-172-31-35-96 ~]# aws ec2 create-tags --resources i-08f85085c52d8b082 --tags Key=Name,Value=backend-server
 ```

+Please note down the instance IDs from the output of commands given above.
 All the instances details can be viewed from following commands with instance ID.

  `[root@ip-172-31-35-96 ~]# aws ec2 describe-instances --instance-ids i-0d9a9c897fd542ab8`